veo-labs/openveo-moodle-repository/README.md

 # Troubleshooting

-## Can't add OpenVeo videos in the file manager
+## Can't add an OpenVeo video

-It could happen if the filemanager is restricted to some extensions. **.openveo** file extension has to be authorized to be able to add OpenVeo videos.
+It could happen if the form field is restricted to some extensions.
+Make sure that field accepted extensions correspond to, at least, one of the extensions listed in OpenVeo Repository settings (**Site administration > Plugins > Repositories > OpenVeo Repository**).

 # Contributors